axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-04-radical-companies-faq.markdown

  <p>Co-management is very basic to the <span class='_paradigm'>Radical</span> approach.
 People have to make their own decisions without being afraid of losing their livelihood.</p>

 <h1 style="font-size:30px; ">What do I have to give up?</h1>
- <p>The illusion of control, the myth that life is nothinh but winning and losing, competitive silos, stress, the obsession with &ldquo;getting rich,&rdquo; and the drive to dominate.</p>
+ <p>The illusion of control, the myth that life is nothing but winning and losing, competitive silos, stress, the obsession with &ldquo;getting rich,&rdquo; and the drive to dominate.</p>
  <p>What you get instead is a company that creates more wealth, for more people, a better quality of life for all, more innovation, less risky, more resilient and scalable, and a learning, collaborative culture.
 At least.</p>

 <h1 style="font-size:30px; ">If the benevolent owners are fairly young, self-management is not a big risk, right?</h1>